Magnolia soulangeana aka Chinese Magnolia

 Common names

-Chinese Magnolia, Saucer Magnolia
+Chinese Magnolia, Saucer Magnolia, Hybrid Magnolia

-How to care for Chinese Magnolia
+How difficult is it to take care of Chinese Magnolia

 Chinese Magnolia presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.